 - Dashboards can be published in Tableau Server.

-- Tableau Reader used for the worksheet reading purpose.
+- Tableau Reader was used for the worksheet reading purpose.

 1. Connect to the database

 Now let us consider a case in which we use Excel data as a data source.
 In order to connect to a data source.
-We need to the data source page as below and select the data source that we are planning to connect in our case we are planning to connect to ‘Excel’.
+We need to the data source page below and select the data source that we are planning to connect.
+In our case, we are planning to connect to ‘Excel’.

 2. Connection can be live or extracted

-Live connection: A live connection in Tableau basically means that Tableau querying and reading directly from your database.
+Live connection: A live connection in Tableau basically means that Tableau queries and reads directly from your database.